startxfr/libre/README.md

 This project define a complete training management system to help you build and run simple or complex training courses.
 This system can :
-- Install an instructor environement
+- Install an instructor environement (toolkit and course materials)
-- Install a single student environement
+- Install a standalone student environement (lab materials)
 - Deploy a classroom environement (multiple students)
 - Download and manage course materials
+- Collect course log and students actions

 ## 2. Quick method